Tap

 , Person(name:)

 without having to write any extra code.
-This is wonderful, particularly when
+This automated synthesis shines when

 Should you want to add another field with a default value to the struct, say phoneNumber